 Heartworm is now found in every state and is spreading at an alarming rate across Europe.
 Experts predict that the situation will continue to worsen with global warming.
 The Heartworm Society’s 2016 survey (its last was conducted in 2013) shows that while parasite distribution was steady overall, there’s been an increase in reported heartworm cases of 21.6 percent over the 2013 data.

 States where heartworm infection is most prevalent (in order):

 Heartworm conditions range from moderate to poor (areas of the upper West and Midwest) in other parts of the country.
 The Heartworm Society has seen an increase in heartworm prevalence nationwide since it began compiling data in 2001.

-Treating an already infected dog is time consuming, expensive, and not always effective in severe cases.
+Treating an already infected dog is time-consuming, expensive, and not always effective in severe cases.
 Some infected dogs also require system stabilizing therapy before actual heartworm treatment can begin.

-To avoid this, it’s recommended by veterinarians that all dog owners give their canines a once monthly heartworm medication.
+To avoid this, it’s recommended by veterinarians that all dog owners give their canines a once-monthly heartworm medication.
 There are several oral and injectable options.
-Side effects are rare, and include hair loss and nausea.
+Side effects are rare and include hair loss and nausea.

 While they take longer to work and there is not yet enough data to confirm effectiveness, alternative medical treatments have gotten good results in some cases.
-With such an option, preventative treatment seems to work best.
+With such an option, the preventative treatment seems to work best.
 Here, dogs are given regular doses of natural remedies such as black walnut or mugglewort to drive away mosquitoes.

 Whether adopting a puppy from a pound or considering personal protection dogs for sale, potential owners must increasingly consider heartworm.
 “Understanding the enemy” and the many options for treating it is an important step in safeguarding a dog’s health.